What is DevOps and why is it important !

 What is DevOps?

 DevOps is a culture which promotes collaboration between Development and Operations Team to deploy code to production faster in an automated & repeatable way.
-The word 'DevOps' is a combination of two words 'development' and 'operations.'
+The word `DevOps` is a combination of two words `development` and `operations.`

 The practice of DevOps encourages smoother, continuous communication, collaboration, integration, visibility, and transparency between application development teams (Dev) and their IT operations team (Ops) counterparts.